 Take a Break

 This piece of advice is a bit controversial.
 Let’s be clear, I’m not telling you to go broke taking vacations around the world.
-Instead, I would like to make the point that during the holidays sometimes you need to take a break and be kind to yourself even when you’re broke.
+Instead, I would like to make the point that you sometimes need to take a break and be kind to yourself – even when you’re broke during the holidays.

 I gave myself permission once a week to take a break from thinking about my money situation.
 It helped me manage the feeling of overwhelm that I would have to fight on a daily basis, especially during the holidays.